Clarksville, Arkansas: How to Visit the Gateway to the Ozarks (2026)

 Things to do in Clarksville, Arkansas

 In Clarksville, things to do are in town and in the surrounding countryside.
-Make sure you check out the Clarksville event calendar to be in Clarksville for one of their live music concerts or farmer’s markets.
+Make sure you check out the Clarksville, Arkansas event calendar to plan to stay in Clarksville for one of their live music concerts or farmer’s markets.
 Every July, celebrate the local peach orchard harvests at Peach Festival, the longest running food festival in Arkansas.
 There’s even an August triathlon along the Spadra Creek that flows through downtown Clarksville.

 Sears-Reeves Inclusive Playground in Clarksville, Arkansas